mkolod/scala-cd/README.md

 }
 ```

+This creates a symbolic link *target/scala-cd.war* to the sbt-generated
+artifact *target/scala-2.10/scala-cd_2.10-0.1.0-SNAPSHOT.war*.

-We need to provide Travis CI with our Heroku deployment credentials, so let's
+Next, we need to provide Travis CI with our Heroku deployment credentials, so let's
 encrypt them and add them to *.travis.yml*.
 See the related
 [Travis CI docs](http://docs.travis-ci.com/user/deployment/heroku/)
 for more information.